AlisonMessaoudi/poupees_anatole/wp-content/plugins/cookie-law-info/readme.txt

 == Upgrade Notice ==

-= 2.0.0 =
+= 2.0.1 =

-* Introduced website cookie scanner
-* Introduced dynamic cookie categories
+* Enhancement - New shortcode [cookie_accept_all] to add accept all button to the banner
+* Enhancement - MonsterInsights integration
+* Enhancement - New filter `wt_cli_set_secure_cookies` to set plugin cookies as secure
+* Fix - Site map issue with cookie category
+* Fix - Cookie categories are not ordered properly in secondary languages